Frequently Asked Questions

 How do you sign up?

 Both individuals and teams are welcome to sign up.
-Sign-up dates are listed in the Campus Recreation calendar or on the Intramural Sports Sign-Up Times page.
+Sign-up dates are listed in the Recreation & Wellness calendar or on the Intramural Sports Sign-Up Times page.

 - Team’s must complete the on-line registration form before registration closes for the sport.